Introduction

 LC-MS/MS analyses were performed on an Ultimate 3000 RSLCnano system (Thermo Fisher Scientific) coupled to a Q Exactive hybrid quadrupole-Orbitrap mass spectrometer (Thermo Fisher Scientific) equipped with a nano electron spray ionization (ESI) source.
 The LC system was equipped with a trap column (C18 PepMap 100, 0.3 × 5 mm, 5 µm, Thermo Fisher Scientific) and an analytical column (NTCC-360/75-3-125, Nikkyo Technos, Tokyo, Japan).
 Peptide separation was performed using a 90-min gradient of water/0.1% FA (mobile phase A) and MeCN/0.1% FA (mobile phase B) at a flow rate of 300 nL/min.
 Elution was performed as follows: 0–3 min, 2% B; 3–93 min, 2%–40% B; 93–95 min, 40%–95% B; 95–105 min, 95% B; 105–107 min, 95%–2% B; and 107–120 min, 2% B. The mass spectrometer was operated in data-dependent acquisition mode.
 The MS parameters were as follows: spray voltage, 2.0 kV; capillary temperature, 275°C; S-lens RF level, 50; scan type, full MS; scan range, m/z 350–1500; resolution, 70,000; polarity, positive; automatic gain control target, 3 × 106; and maximum injection time, 100 msec.
 The MS/MS parameters were as follows: resolution, 17,500; automatic gain control target, 1 × 105; maximum injection time, 60 msec; normalized collision energy (NCE), 27; dynamic exclusion, 15 sec; loop count, 10; isolation window, 1.6 m/z; charge exclusion: unassigned, 1 and ≥8; and injection volume, 1 µL (containing 0.5 µg protein).
 Measurements were made in duplicate for each sample.

 The identification of proteins and label-free quantification (LFQ) of the detected peptides were performed using Proteome Discoverer software ver.
 2.4 (Thermo Fisher Scientific).
 The analytical parameters used for the database search were as follows: parent mass error tolerance, 10.0 ppm; fragment mass error tolerance, 0.02 Da; search engine, sequest HT; protein database, Drosophila melanogaster (Fruit fly: SwissProt Tax ID=7227); enzyme name, trypsin (full); maximum number of missed cleavages, 2; dynamic modification, oxidation (methionine), phosphorylation (serine, threonine, tyrosine), acetyl (lysine), GG (lysine); N-terminal modification, Met-loss (methionine), and Met-loss+acetyl (methionine); static modification, carbamidomethylation (cysteine) and FDR confidence, High < 0.01, 0.01 ≤ Medium < 0.05, 0.05 ≤ Low.
 The parameters for LFQ were as follows: precursor abundance, based on area; and normalization mode, total peptide amount.
-The abundance ratio of milton RNAi to control RNAi at 7 or 21 day-old was calculated.
-We considered proteins with the abundance ratio of ≥2.0 or ≤ 0.5 and an ANOVA P-value of < 0.05 based on volcano plots to be differentially expressed of milton RNAi.
-To extract molecular networks biologically relevant to the proteins differentially expressed due to milton RNAi, pathway analysis was performed using KeyMolnet (KM Data Inc., Tokyo, Japan).

 RNA extraction and quantitative real-time PCR analysis

 Heads from more than 25 flies were mechanically isolated, and total RNA was extracted using ISOGEN (NipponGene) followed by reverse-transcription using PrimeScript RT reagent kit (Takara).
 The resulting cDNA was used as a template for PCR with THUNDERBIRD SYBR qPCR mix (TOYOBO) on a Thermal Cycler Dice real-time system TP800 (Takara).
 Expression of genes of interest was standardized relative to rp49.
 Relative expression values were determined by the ΔΔCT method (Livak and Schmittgen, 2001).
 Experiments were repeated three times, and a representative result was shown.
-Primers were designed using DRSC FlyPrimerBank (Harvard Medical School).
-Primer sequences are shown below;

-eIF2β for 5’-GGACGACGACAAGAGCGAAG -3’
+• eIF2β for 5′-GGACGACGACAAGAGCGAAG-3′

-eIF2β rev 5’-CGGTCGCATCACGAACTTTG -3’
+• eIF2β rev 5′-CGGTCGCATCACGAACTTTG-3′

-milton for 5′-GGCTTCAGGGCCAGGTATCT-3′
+• milton for 5′-GGCTTCAGGGCCAGGTATCT-3′

-milton rev 5′-GCCGAACTTGGCTGACTTTG-3′
+• milton rev 5′-GCCGAACTTGGCTGACTTTG-3′

 Polysome gradient centrifugation

-30 heads were homogenized in 150 µl of lysis buffer (25 mM Tris pH 7.5, 50 mM MgCl2, 250 mM NaCl, 1mM DTT, 0.5 mg/ml cycloheximide, 0.1 mg/ml heparin).
-The lysates were centrifuged at 13,200 rpm at 4 ℃ for 5 minutes and the supernatant was collected.
-The samples containing 38µg of RNA was layered gently on top of a 10–25% w/w sucrose gradient (50 mM Tris pH 7.5, 50 mM MgCl2, 250 mM NaCl, 0.1 mg/ml heparin, 0.5 mg/ml cycloheximide in 5 ml polyallomer tube) and centrifuged at 37,000 rpm at 4℃ for 150 minutes in a himac CP-NX ultracentrifuge using a P50AT rotor.
+30 heads were homogenized in 150 µl of lysis buffer (25 mM Tris pH 7.5, 50 mM MgCl2, 250 mM NaCl, 1 mM DTT, 0.5 mg/ml cycloheximide, 0.1 mg/ml heparin).
+The lysates were centrifuged at 13,200 rpm at 4 °C for 5 minutes, and the supernatant was collected.
+The samples containing 38µg of RNA was layered gently on top of a 10–50% w/w sucrose gradient (50 mM Tris pH 7.5, 50 mM MgCl2, 250 mM NaCl, 0.1 mg/ml heparin, 0.5 mg/ml cycloheximide in 5 ml polyallomer tube) and centrifuged at 37,000 rpm at 4°C for 150 minutes in a himac CP-NX ultracentrifuge using a P50AT rotor.
 Samples were fractionated from top to bottom, and absorbance at OD260 nm was analyzed by a Plate reader (EnSpire).
 Experiments were repeated at least 3 times with independent cohorts of flies.

 Puromycin analysis

-13 day-old flies were starved for 6 hr and fed 600 μM puromycin (Sigma) or 600 μM puromycin/35 mM cycloheximide (Sigma) in 5% sucrose solution for 20 hr.
+13-day-old flies were starved for 6 hr and fed 600 μM puromycin (Sigma) or 600 μM puromycin/35 mM cycloheximide (Sigma) in 5% sucrose solution for 20 hr.
 Incorporated puromycin was quantified by western blot with anti-puromycin antibody and normalized with actin.
 Experiments were repeated at least 3 times with independent cohorts of flies.

 Climbing assay

 The climbing assay was performed as previously described24.
 Flies were placed in an empty plastic vial (2.5 cm in diameter × 10 cm in length).
 The vial was gently tapped to knock the flies to the bottom, and the number of flies reached to the top, middle and bottom areas of the vials in 10 s was counted.
-Experiments were repeated 10 times, and the mean percentage of flies in each area and standard deviations was calculated.
+Experiments were repeated 10 times, and the mean percentage of flies in each area and standard deviations were calculated.
 Experiments were repeated with independent cohorts more than three times, and a representative result was shown.

 Statistics